-The Wooten Laboratory is a co-sponsor of the Annual Symposia of East Carolina Chapter of Society for Neuroscience (ECCSN) from 2008 to 2012.
-The annual meetings are held in November each year in Greenville, North Carolina.
-The Wooten Laboratory has supported the Wooten Lectures given by distinguished clinicians or scientists investigating Alzheimer's disease and/or other neurodegenerative diseases.The Wooten Laboratory has also funded and presented awards for Best Student Presentation at the symposia.
+The Wooten Laboratory is a co-sponsor of the Annual Symposia of East Carolina Chapter of Society for Neuroscience (ECCSN) from 2008 to 2016.
+The annual meetings are held in October or November each year in Greenville, North Carolina.
+The Wooten Laboratory has supported the Wooten Lectures given by distinguished clinicians or scientists investigating Alzheimer's disease and/or other neurodegenerative diseases ( view ECCSN website).The Wooten Laboratory has also funded and presented awards for Best Student Presentation at the symposia.

 In July of 2013, Dr. Qun Lu presented at Alzheimer Association International Conference in Boston, with the poster title "Small molecules targeting Rho GTPase signaling altered in Alzheimer's disease".

 In April of 2014, the Wooten Laboratory received a research grant of $50,000 from Alzheimer's North Carolina, Inc with the title "A Multidisciplinary Approach to Fight Senior Dementia II: study of accelerated Alzheimer's mouse model and developmental toxicity".

 In October of 2014, Dr. Mark Mannie published a paper entitled "The extracellular domain of myelin oligodendrocyte glycoprotein elicits atypical experimental autoimmune encephalomyelitis in rat and Macaque species" in PLoS One.

 In June of 2015, Dr. Kori Brewer and Dr. Sonja Bareiss published a paper entitled "PI3K mediated activation of GSK-3β reduces at-level primary afferent growth responses associated with excitotoxic spinal cord injury dysesthesias" in Molecular Pain.